 Price and availability

-With everything you see above, the MSI Trident 3 as configured runs for $1,499 (about £1,160, AU$2,040).
-This particular unit MSI sent us is a limited-edition Arctic version of the Trident 3, which comes with a special white paint job and a Nvidia GTX 1070 you’ll only find on this model.
+The MSI Trident 3, in the configuration you see above runs for $1,599 (about £1,160, AU$2,040).
+This particular unit MSI sent us is a limited-edition Arctic edition of the Trident 3, which comes with a special white paint job and a Nvidia GTX 1070 you’ll only find on this model.

-Either way, it’s a much more affordable deal than other compact gaming PCs out there.
-The equivalent model starts at $1,799 (£1,799, AU$2,639) with nearly identical specs, save for a 16GB smaller SSD and liquid-cooling solution for the processor.
+Regardless, it’s still far and above more affordable than comparable compact gaming PCs on the market.
+The similar Corsair One model starts at $1,799 (£1,799, AU$2,639) with nearly identical specs, save for a 16GB smaller SSD and liquid-cooling solution for the processor.

-Meanwhile, the is another limited edition run mini gaming PC that runs for $1,999 (£1,999, AU$3,849).
-And that price doesn’t account for the storage and memory you’ll need to purchase separately for this largely barebones package.
+Meanwhile, the Zotac Magnus EN1080 is another limited edition run compact gaming PC that retails for $1,999 (£1,999, AU$3,849).
+And that price doesn’t even account for the storage and memory you’ll need to purchase separately for this mostly barebones package.

-Maybe it’s the white paint job or the silver base, but the MSI Trident 3 Arctic looks like the ’s bigger, more extreme brother.
+Maybe it’s the beautiful white design or the silver base, but the MSI Trident 3 Arctic looks like the Nintendo Wii’s bigger, more hardcore brother.
 Not that we’re complaining.
-The compact PC is handsome with a look that walks the line between futuristic and modern without being too ostentatious.
+The compact PC is aesthetically pleasing with a design that successfully toes the line between futuristic and modern without being too garish.

-Thankfully, MSI hasn’t gone overboard with the RGB lighting here.
-Rather you’ll only find one tasteful lighting element on a corner in the shape of, well, a trident to keep in line with the PC’s namesake.
-We also love the prismatic aesthetic of the gaming desktop.
+Fortunately, MSI has kept the RGB lighting tasteful rather than going overboard like some other manufacturers.
+You’ll only find one tasteful lighting element on a corner in the shape of, well, a trident to keep in line with the PC’s namesake.
+We also love the prismatic style of the gaming desktop.
 All the asymmetric angles helped keep the Trident 3 from becoming just another boring box.

 Upgradability and performance

-Good looks are one thing, but what’s even more impressive is what MSI has done with the internal layout within the Trident 3.
-Despite the desktop’s compact size, you get a full fat desktop processor and graphics card.
+Sick style is one thing, but what MSI has done with the internal layout within the Trident 3 is even more impressive.
+You get a full-fledged desktop processor and graphics card here – in spite of the desktop’s extremely compact size.

-What’s more, the Trident 3’s accessible layout makes it easy enough to replace most of the components including the GPU, memory, storage drives – basically everything but the processor.
+Even further, the Trident 3’s straightforward layout makes it easy enough to replace most of the components including the GPU, memory, storage drives – basically everything but the processor.

-The only thing we don’t love is that the power supply is essentially the fat brick you get with any of MSI’s gaming laptops.
-It’s an inconvenient trade off that comes with the compact nature of mini-desktops like this and the .
-This non-upgradeable 330W capacity PSU also makes it difficult to really overclock the system, and you’ll have to pay particular attention to the power draw of the parts you're itching to replace.
+The one drawback that we can think of is that the power supply is basically the fat brick you get with any of MSI’s gaming laptops.
+It’s an annoying trade off that comes with the compact nature of mini-desktops like this and the Acer Predator G1.
+This non-upgradeable 330W capacity PSU also makes it difficult to truly overclock the system, and you’ll have to pay particular attention to the power draw of the parts you're itching to replace.

 Whether these are actual concerns to the console gaming audience this gaming PC aims to serve will depend on the individual user.
-Most Trident 3 buyers will be content with a system that just works out of the box and can play games at high-to-ultra quality settings.
+Most Trident 3 users will be happy with a system that just works out of the box and can play games at high-to-ultra quality settings.

 3DMark: Sky Diver: 33,467; Fire Strike: 14,861; Time Spy: 5,706